 - Child’s Age and Size – Although front-mounted seats generally have lower weight limits than rear-mounted seats and chariots, each attachment will have a weight limit specific to that product.
-If you want to purchase a seat that can be used longer term, you may want to choose an option with a larger range that can accommodate a growing child.
+If you want to purchase a seat for a longer term, you may want to choose an option with a larger range that can accommodate a growing child.

 - Safety and Comfort Features – Keeping your child safe is, of course, the top priority.
 Be sure that the shoulder straps of your bike attachment fit firmly on the shoulders of your child.
 Some seats also offer comfort features like helmet pockets that allow the child’s helmet to recess into the seat.
 Side bumpers can help protect your child’s fingers if the side of the seat comes into contact with another object.

 Front-mounted seats are not reclinable, but those with higher seat backs can offer your child more comfort and stability.
-Adjustable footrests are available on both front- and rear-mounted seats and can help keep your child from interfering with your steering while keeping them more comfortable, too.
+Both front- and rear-mounted seats can have adjustable footrests.
+These footrests can help keep your child from interfering with your steering while keeping them more comfortable, too.

-- Laws – Before you take your child on the trails, check the local laws in your area to see if they have restrictions on age.
+- Laws – Before you take your child on the trails, check your local laws to see if they have age restrictions.
 Some states don’t allow children under the age of one to be on a bike in any capacity, while others have laws in reference to specific seat types.
 You should also be sure to purchase a helmet for both you and your little one.
 Safety should always be the No. 1 priority.

-In addition to attachable seats, there are bikes that are specifically made to make traveling with family easier.
+In addition to attachable seats, some specific bike designs make traveling with family easier.

 - Cargo Bikes: Cargo bikes are essentially utility bikes with a cargo box attached in the front.
 There’s no assembly required and the boxes tend to be large and sturdy enough for children up to school-age to have room to comfortably sit.
 Seats and safety straps are including inside the box to make for a safer ride.

-- Tandem Bikes: Tandem bikes are designed to be ridden by more than one person at a time.
+- Tandem Bikes: Multiple people can use a tandem bike at once.
 They can come with anywhere between two to five seats, making it convenient for a whole family affair.
 Tandem bikes can be used once children are older and comfortable with motor skills and sitting up for longer periods of time.